brian14708/wh-briefings/presidential-actions/2021-10/2021-10-31-executive-order-on-the-designation-to-exercise-authority-over-the-national-defense-stockpile.md

 modified_time: 2021-10-31 10:26:45-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/10/31/executive-order-on-the-designation-to-exercise-authority-over-the-national-defense-stockpile/
 published_time: 2021-10-31 10:26:44-04:00
-title: Executive Order on the Designation to Exercise Authority Over the National Defense Stockpile
+title: "Executive Order on the Designation to Exercise Authority Over the National\
+  \ Defense\_Stockpile"
 ---

 By the authority vested in me as President by the Constitution and the